18 years later, America vows to ‘never forget’ 9/11

 “It’s the day that has replayed in your memory a thousand times over.
 The last kiss.
 The last phone call.
 The last time hearing those precious words, ‘I love you,'” the president said.

-By now, the heritage of grief has been handed down to a new generation, including children and young adults who knew their lost relatives barely or not at all.

-Jacob Campbell was 10 months old when his mother, Jill Maurer-Campbell, died on 9/11.
+Vice President Mike Pence was scheduled to speak at the third crash site, near Shanksville, Pennsylvania.

-Like the families, the nation is still grappling with the aftermath of Sept.
-11. The effects are visible from airport security checkpoints to Afghanistan, where the post-9/11 U.S. invasion has become America’s longest war.
-The aim was to dislodge Afghanistan’s then-ruling Taliban militants for harboring al-Qaida leader and 9/11 mastermind Osama bin Laden.
+The nation is still grappling with the aftermath of 9/11.
+The effects are visible from airport security checkpoints to Afghanistan, where the post-9/11 U.S. invasion has become America’s longest war.

 Earlier this week, Trump called off a secret meeting at Camp David with Taliban and Afghan government leaders and declared the peace talks “dead.”
 As the Sept.
-11 anniversary began in Afghanistan, a rocket exploded at the U.S. Embassy just after midnight, with no injuries reported.
+11 anniversary began in Afghanistan, a rocket exploded at the U.S. Embassy just after midnight.

 After reading victims’ names, Nicholas Haros Jr. used his turn at the podium to tear into Democratic Rep. Ilhan Omar of Minnesota over her recent “Some people did something” reference to 9/11.